 I noticed that some web pages, though, ended up really crowded when they had multiple media kits.
 I wanted to be careful that my media kit web page did not.
 I decided to do the web page media kit only for my author media kit (and include, of course, a downloadable PDF version).
 For each of my books, I would only have downloadable PDF media kits — however, you would be able to click on the cover of my books to download high-resolution cover images.

 With that big-picture design problem solved, I needed to consider content.
-Looking at the author sites and at the instructional sites, these were the various items that media kits seemed to contain:
+Looking at the author sites and at the templates, these were the various items that media kits seemed to contain: